mahendra-shinde/docker-demos/jenkins/Readme.md

 The image built here would have following component pre-installed.

-1. Jenkins with basic plugins like git. complete list of plugins is available [here](./plugins.txt)
+1. Jenkins with plugins like git maven docker and blueocean. complete list of plugins is available [here](./plugins.txt)

 2. The default username is `mahendra` and password is `password@1234`. you can specify your user credentials at `docker run` command.